gtromano/CNN_SR_image_reconstruction/README.md

 Multiple image datasets and videos were used to train the neural network.
 I personally used the [Labelled Faces in the Wild](http://vis-www.cs.umass.edu/lfw/) (used also for testing) and the cat and dog recognition dataset from [Kaggle](https://www.kaggle.com/c/dogs-vs-cats/data).
 For the videos, I took some old samples from Wikimedia Commons.
 The one provvided comes from [here](https://commons.wikimedia.org/wiki/Category:Videos_of_John_F._Kennedy)

-**However**, to reproduce the experiment one can easily start from the ready-made datasets contained in the data folder in the format of compressed arrays.
+**However**, to reproduce the experiment one can easily start from the ready-made datasets contained in the a zip file that I am storing, at the moment, [here](https://drive.google.com/file/d/1mqnUoRDNNSbWzZOMbtk3gjzKCkiY-nd3/view?usp=sharing).
+To avoid mess with the paths, just unpack the .zip in a folder called data.

-If you intend to import the data anyway, you can use the script I wrote **data_preparation.py**
+If you intend to import the data anyway (it's easier in case of a slow internet connection), you can use the script I wrote **data_preparation.py**

 ### Preparing data